Identifying Risk In BDCs - The Goldman Sachs BDC Example

 |With the 10 Treasury at 2.25% and sector average yield on Q2 dividends at 9.71% - the spread is 746 bps.

-|The cap weighted ETN BDCS has a price change of -0.88% year to date - with dividends its total return is 3.03%.
+|The cap weighted ETN BDCs has a price change of -0.88% year to date - with dividends its total return is 3.03%.

 |The SPY or S&P 500 EFT is 7.64% year to date. - and with unreinvested dividends is 8.10% year to date.

-GSBD is under performing the sector average year to date.
+GSBD is underperforming the sector average year to date.
 There are three good reasons for that.
-(1) The actual NII is under performing the projected NII.
-(2) The NAV is falling - slightly - and under performing the sector average NAV - slightly.
+(1) The actual NII is underperforming the projected NII.
+(2) The NAV is falling - slightly - and underperforming the sector average NAV - slightly.
 (3) GSBD entered 2017 with very high valuations.
-Performance needs to be in alignment with valuations - and performance has been far too close to "average" while the valuations are in alignment with "superior".
+Performance needs to be in alignment with valuations - and performance has been far too close to "average" while the valuations are in alignment with "superior."

 My assessment of GSBD:

 GSBD is a much safer than average stock based on dividend coverage - and that is a big deal.
 The earnings transparency is superior - and that attribute is worthy of influencing the valuations.
-At the same time, GSBD has a higher than sector average PWAY and a worse than sector average NAV trend.
+At the same time, GSBD has a higher-than-sector average PWAY and a worse-than-sector average NAV trend.
 Those two attributes go together:

 The Correlation of Weighted Average yield to changes in NAV and weeding out ACSF, FSFR, KCAP, OHAI, SAR and TICC

 The following companies had weighted average yields at or under 9%: GBDC, PFLT and SUNS.
-Their mean LTM NAV change is 1.54% and three year NAV change is -2.20%.
+Their mean LTM NAV change is 1.54% and three-year NAV change is -2.20%.

 The following companies had weighted average yields between 9% and 10%: ARCC, CMFN, MAIN and MRCC.
-Their mean LTM NAV change is 2.05% and three year NAV change is -0.37% (an average that is skewed down by having MAIN in the grouping).
+Their mean LTM NAV change is 2.05% and three-year NAV change is -0.37% (an average that is skewed down by having MAIN in the grouping).

 The following companies had weighted average yields between 10% and 11%: AINV, FSC, FSIC, GARS, SAR, SLRC, TPVG and TSLX.
-Their mean LTM NAV change is -1.93% and three year NAV change is -10.43%.
+Their mean LTM NAV change is -1.93% and three-year NAV change is -10.43%.

 The following companies had weighted average yields between 11% and 12%: ABDC, BKCC, GLAD, GSBD, MCC, NMFC, PNNT, SCM, TCAP, TCPC, TCRD and WHF.
-Their mean LTM NAV change is -0.61% and three year NAV change is -10.90%.
+Their mean LTM NAV change is -0.61% and three-year NAV change is -10.90%.

 Note: Having FSC in the 10-11 group and MCC in the 11-12 group skews the average numbers up for both.

 The following companies had weighted average yields over 12%: CPTA, FDUS, HCAP, HRZN, HTGC, OFS and PSEC.
-Their mean LTM NAV change is -1.61% and three year NAV change is -7.74%.
+Their mean LTM NAV change is -1.61% and three-year NAV change is -7.74%.

 The NAV trend attribute is a huge deal.
 GSBD is not trading at a valuation that reflects that trend.
 And given the higher PWAY, that inferior performance will probably continue.
 GSBD trades at a 7.95% yield while having an 11.8% PWAY - which is a 385 bps spread.
 The sector average spread is (1095 - 971) 124 bps.
 Is there some danger that the market will wake up on day and find that this "king has no clothes"?
 No. But the market could correctly decide the king has below average clothes.